get-convex/templates/CONTRIBUTING.md

 6. Run `just absorb-rebase`.
 Hopefully you won't get rebase conflicts.
 If you do, resolve them, stage the resolved files, and run `git rebase --continue`.
    Repeat until the full rebase finishes.
+7. Run `git push -f` to push the changes to the `generate-*` repo
-7. Run `just commit "My message"` to commit the changes you just made to the main `templates` repo.
+8. Run `just commit "My message"` to commit the changes you just made to the main `templates` repo.
 The main repo will have a commit showing the previous commit the branch was at and the new one.
 This way we can keep track of changes to these templates.